Symptoms:

 All metrics monitored by this alarm describe conditions between the vmnic port and the physical switch port.
 If these metrics exceed the thresholds listed above, the cause for this excess should be investigated in the physical network.

-Note: Part of above alarms are caused by special network frame length mismatch packets, after confirmed by package source vendor, it could be safely ignored.
+Part of above alarms are caused by special network frame length mismatch packets.
+The physical switch and/or NIC driver vendor may be able to confirm whether it can be safely ignored.